sunanda25/Election_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/76491891/110859989-3ae33a80-828a-11eb-8aef-c97da415bba9.png)

-4. Each candidate votes and percentage of votes was calculated using an IF statement:
+4. Each candidate's votes and percentage of votes are calculated using an IF statement and maintaining the values with the help of a dictionary.
 ~~~
 # If the candidate does not match any existing candidate add it to
         # the candidate list